A non-local Random Walk on the Hypercube: Coupling Argument

-Start with two different copies of the Markov Chain.
-At time $t$ denote the state of each as $X^t_1$ and $X^t_2$. $X_1$ will start at the identity while $X_2$ will start at a random configuration.
+Here is the coupling argument which will provide an upper bound for the mixing time for $k \leq \frac{n}{2}$: Start with two different copies of the Markov chain.
+At time $t$ denote the state of each as $X^t_1$ and $X^t_2$. $X_1$ will start at a deterministic $x \in (\mathbb{Z}/2\mathbb{Z})^n$ and $X_2$ will start at a random configuration.
 At time $t$, let

-denote the $l^1$ distance between the the two configurations.
+where $X^t(i)$ denotes the $i$th coordinate of the corresponding vertor.
 Then consider the following cases: